 So, what's the difference between an account and a workspace?

 Think of accounts as separate logins you and your team members use to enter UXPressia.

-Workspaces are the environments where you can keep projects, maps, and personas.
+Workspaces are the environments where you can keep documents.

 Each account has a Personal Workspace by default and can have more.
 And then, each workspace can be used by either a single individual or a team of individuals.

 That’s okay if you decide to have your team use separate workspaces and share their projects with each other via email.
 But it's not the most efficient option.